201d8-team1/Documentation/SOPs/Windows_10_Endpoint_Security_SOP.md

    6. Verify no action needed under Ransomware protection.

-   7 Under Virus and protection setting select Manage Settings.
+   7. Under Virus and Protection setting select Manage Settings.
 Verify Real-time Protection, Cloud Based Protection and Tamper Protection are enabled.

 B. Verify Windows Defender Firewall is active, if not activate it.